Imaging topological edge states in silicon photonics

-Particles in two-dimensional structures with a magnetic field exhibit a remarkable variety of macroscopic quantum phenomena, including integer-\cite{Klitzing:1980} and fractional- quantum Hall \cite{tsui82}, quantum spin Hall effects \cite{Konig:2007}, and the theoretical prediction of the emergence of particles with fractional statistics, so-called anyons \cite{LesHouchesHall:BOOK}.
+Charged particles in two-dimensional structures with a magnetic field exhibit a remarkable variety of macroscopic quantum phenomena, including integer-\cite{Klitzing:1980} and fractional- quantum Hall \cite{tsui82}, quantum spin Hall effects \cite{Konig:2007}, and the theoretical prediction of the emergence of particles with fractional statistics, so-called anyons \cite{LesHouchesHall:BOOK}.
 Despite the great success in electronic systems, advances in the experimental efforts have been hampered by stringent experimental requirements such as purity.
-Recently, ultracold gases has been theoretically and experimentally under investigation for observation of theses effects \cite{Cooper:2008p6565, Spielman:2011, Bloch:2011, Dalibard:2011}.
-Ultracold atomic systems are advantageous since they provide tools to control various parameters of quantum Hall models.
-However, the atomic experimental conditions are demanding, such as achieving strong effective magnetic field.
-In contrast, photons, alleviating many of the previous experimental difficulties, provide a new avenue for investigation of quantum Hall physics at room temperature.
-More specifically, coupled optical resonator arrays provide a toolbox, in the context of quantum simulation, to engineer several classes of Hamiltonians and allow the direct observation of the wave function.
-Furthermore, such photonic systems provide a platform to exploit topological robustness in optical devices such as filters, switches and delay lines.
-For example, it has been proposed that optical delay lines could be made insensitive to certain fabrication errors \cite{Hafezi:2011delay}.
-Here, we report the first implementation of a magnetic-like Hamiltonian in a two dimensional photonic system and present the direct observation of edge states which is the hallmark of topological orders.
+Recently, neutral ultracold gases have been theoretically and experimentally studied for observation of these effects \cite{Cooper:2008p6565, Spielman:2011, Bloch:2011, Dalibard:2011}.
+Ultracold atomic systems are advantageous since they provide tools for in situ control of most parameters describing quantum Hall systems, however, strong effective magnetic field remains elusive.
+In contrast, photons, alleviating many of these experimental difficulties, provide a new avenue for investigation of quantum Hall physics at room temperature.
+Arrays of coupled optical resonator provide a toolbox, in the context of quantum simulation, to engineer several classes of Hamiltonians and allow the direct observation of the wave function.
+Furthermore, such photonic systems might find application in optical devices such as filters, switches and delay lines by exploiting topological robustness \cite{Hafezi:2011delay}.
+Here, we report the first implementation of a magnetic-like Hamiltonian in a two dimensional photonic system and present the direct observation of robust edge states --- the hallmark of topological order.